matthewgallina/smockin/README.md

     LIVE LOGGING (New to 1.5.4)

         Monitor in real time all HTTP mock and proxy traffic heading in and out of the sMockin.

+        Useful for assesing the mock (or real, via proxy) data driving your client or application.

-        This can be done both through the UI and/or to a seperate log file kept in the .smockin config directory (under your user home).
+        HTTP activity can be viewed both through the UI and/or from a seperate log file kept in the .smockin config directory (under your machine's user home).